 • Amanda Bok, person living with COVID-19 and Chief Executive Officer, European Haemophilia Consortium.

 • Mathieu Jackson, Partnership school Coordinator, Centre of excellence on partnership with patients and the public.

 An exchange in French is also available: Vivre avec le Covid-19 : discussion entre une patiente et un médecin

 Community Initiatives: How are citizens, patients and communities mobilizing to be part of the solution?

-A compilation by the Canada Research Chair in Partnership with Patients and the Public
+A compilation by the Canada Research Chair in Partnership with Patients and Communities

 - Combating social isolation

 - Mutual encouragement and nurturing hope